jupyter-widgets/ipywidgets/README.md

 notebook](https://github.com/jupyter/notebook) because everything in the ipywidgets repository is developed using Jupyter notebook master.
-If you want to have a copy of ipywidgets that works against a stable version of the notebook, checkout the appropriate tag (see the compatibility table above).
+If you want to have a copy of ipywidgets that works against a stable version of the notebook, checkout the appropriate tag (see the Compatibility table above).

 If you install using sudo, you need to make sure that npm is also available in the PATH used with sudo.